 Determines the number of sectors per block for multiple sector transfers.
-Options are Disabled, 2, 4, 8, 16, 32, 64, and 128 sectors.
+Options are Disabled, 2, 4, 8, and 16.
 Older hard drives (and even some newer drives) will not work properly if the number of sectors is set too high.
-Default: Disabled.
+Default: 16.